 What does “church” mean to you?
 Is it defined by a location, a type of building, or a certain time?
 Jesus and the writers of the New Testament didn’t specify any of these things because church isn’t about when and where but about WHO.
 The church isn’t a building we come to once a week.
 The church is all people who have been saved through faith in Jesus Christ.

-As you are at the dinner table pull out the handout all the kids got this week with the questions, answers and verses that teach what we believe about the church.
-Ask them what they think of when they hear the word, “church.”
+As you are at the dinner table pull out the handout the elementary kids received this week with the questions, answers, and verses that teach what we believe about the church.
+Ask your kids what they think of when they hear the word, “church.”
 What do they think the purpose of the church is?
 Is it important?
 Remind them that church isn’t the building we go to, but is the people who are saved by faith through Jesus Christ.
-Talk through each of the answers and, if you want a challenge, work together as a family to memorize the verses that go along with each question.